Dividend yield

 Mature, well-established companies tend to have higher dividend yields, while young, growth-oriented companies tend to have lower yield.
 Many fast growing companies do not have a dividend yield at all because they do not pay out dividends.

-Simple financial theory suggests that dividends are irrelevant for valuation.
+Simple financial theory suggests that dividends are irrelevant for valuation, which is not entirely true.